2018 Student UAS Competition

 The competition takes place in two phases:

-Phase II – the operational flying demonstration, April 28th – 30th 2017 in Alma QC, north of Quebec City.
+Phase II – the operational flying demonstration, 4 – 6 May 2018 in Southport MB, one hour west of Winnipeg.

 Once registered, the team must successfully complete phase l – the design paper, then successfully fly their UAS confirmed in a qualifying video prior to competing in the phase ll.
 Teams will be graded on the quality and completeness of their design report and the results of the demonstrations – there will be separate prizes for each phase.
 The format of the competition is designed to be an equal challenge for both fixed wing and rotary wing aircraft.